 During his time at NSCAD, Rick was ensconced in a fourth-floor painting studio on the Granville campus.
 While he was here, he was always “happy to talk about my work and what I’m doing.”

-He was the first artist brought to NSCAD through the Bill and Isabel Pope Artist’s Residency in Painting.
+He was the first artist brought to NSCAD through the William and Isabel Pope Artist’s Residency in Painting .
 The program offers artists a $8,000 honorarium for a two-month residency during a fall or winter term and accompanied by an exhibition.
 The residency is generously supported by the Robert Pope Foundation, which also funds a number of student scholarships and bursaries at NSCAD.
-The Pope Residency is open for applications until February 15th at email@example.com
+The Pope Residency is open for applications until February 15th, 2012.

 Named for the parents of Robert Pope, the residency has been created on the 20th anniversary of the late artist’s death.
 An exhibition, Metamorphosis: The Art of Robert Pope opened at the Art Gallery of Nova Scotia.
 Described as “powerful and deeply moving,” the exhibition was well received at it’s opening in 2012.

 Robert Pope, who graduated from NSCAD in 1981, died of cancer in 1992 at the age of 35.
 A social realist painter, he left an extraordinary series of artworks dealing with the experience of undergoing cancer treatments, the emotional and psychological effects of his illness and his desire to speak both specifically and universally about death and dying at the AGNS.